jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 6 - Customization Options.md

 ### Mounted Combatant

 You are a dangerous foe to face while mounted.
-While you are mounted and aren’t [[incapacitated]], you gain the following benefits:
+While you are mounted and aren’t [[Incapacitated]], you gain the following benefits:

 - You have [[advantage]] on melee attack rolls against any unmounted creature that is smaller than your mount.
 - You can force an attack targeted at your mount to target you instead.